Hyperspectral Machine Vision

 classification, Resonon can develop a custom application.

-Texture indicates variable spectral response, so it
+Texture indicates variable spectral response and

-ignore it.
+simple models ignore it.

-Color is spectrum, so it is a critical
+Color is spectrum, so it is a

 What is the maximum number of parts that a hyperspectral machine vision system can inspect per minute?